 Next, a judge will look at your papers to make sure that you reached an agreement on all the key terms, like custody, support, alimony and property division.
 If everything is in order, the judge will make an initial decision that there's been an irretrievable breakdown of the marriage, and your case will be scheduled for a final hearing.

-At the final hearing, the co-petitioners will give testimony by responding to some very brief questioning from the judge.
+At the final hearing, the spouses will give testimony by responding to some very brief questioning from the judge.
 The judge will sign the final divorce order if it is fair and reasonable and all the rules have been followed.